genusglobalinc/platform-demo/README.md

 # lost-gates-mvp

-**Project: lost-gates-mvp**
+**UPDATED README DESCRIPTION:**

-**Description:** This JavaScript project is a FastAPI REST API showcasing advanced skills with features like user authentication and file upload functionality.
-It integrates with external APIs and Instagram, and is deployed on Render.
+"**lost-gates-mvp** is a dynamic FastAPI REST API and React web application that empowers users to securely authenticate and seamlessly upload files and images.
+With a single endpoint, users can effortlessly manage their account and perform file operations.
+This project not only showcases advanced development skills with features like user authentication and file upload, but also integrates External APIs and Instagram, demonstrating a versatile tech stack suitable for modern web applications."

-**Key Features:** User authentication, file upload functionality, external API and Instagram integration.

-**Endpoints:** 1 endpoint.

 ![Stars](https://img.shields.io/badge/stars-1-yellow)
 ![Language](https://img.shields.io/badge/language-JavaScript-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)

+## 👤 User Experience

+**What users can do:**
+- Users can log in to access their account
+- Users can upload files or images

 ## 🎯 Functionality

 **Core Capabilities:**
+- User authentication
 - File upload functionality
-- User authentication

 **API Endpoints:**
 - `post` (FastAPI Router)

 ## ✨ Key Features

-- **Application Type:** FastAPI REST API
+- **Application Type:** FastAPI REST API, React Web Application
 - **Integrations:** External API Integration, Instagram Integration
 - **Authentication:** JWT Authentication, OAuth
 - Email Functionality